What to Do if You Can't Make Payroll

 Managing cash flow — essentially money moving in and out of your business — can be arduous.
 Even though you're bringing in sales, you may not have collected on invoices, leaving you short of cash to pay your bills, and even make payroll.
 This is vital: payroll is not only a legal obligation, it is a promise to employees and their families that they'll receive their paychecks on time.
 But sometimes events can disrupt the best laid business plans and cause employers to worry about meeting payroll.

 Here are some signs that can trigger payroll woes, and ways to face them:

 Anticipating payroll problems

 A big payment due from a customer is late.
+A restaurant faces a sudden spike in food costs.
 A job that should have been completed is delayed.
 When these or other unanticipated events impact the cash levels in your bank account, you still need to make payroll and pay associated taxes on time.
 How can you anticipate the unanticipated?
 You can't control the unexpected, but you can monitor cash flow to be sure you'll have the money to meet payroll.